scraptechguy/SpeechCheck/README.md

   $ mkdir /c/kivy

-Then access it through terminal by
+Then access the directory through terminal by

   $ cd /c/kivy/

 (Result: abc@xyz MINGW64 /c/kivy)

-Then we active virtual enviroment.
+Then we active virtual enviroment for that directory.

   $ source virt/Scripts/activate